seshadrilab/tcrconvert/docs/source/faq.rst

 Are non-human species supported?
 ----------------------------------

-Yes, Rhesus macaque and mouse.
+Mouse and rhesus macaque are supported out-of-the-box.
+For other species, see "Using a custom reference" in the usage pages.

 The rhesus and mouse lookup tables were built from IMGT reference FASTAs and gene tables.
 Mouse genes cover both "Mouse" and "Mouse C57BL/6J" as listed in IMGT.